Successful application - what next?

 Participation often leads a student to commit to further hours beyond those in physical attendance, but again this should be discussed with your supervisor.

 Participation can include, if agreed with the supervisor, time off-campus (visits to collaborators; conferences; perhaps time abroad).
-View the Orientation TAB.
+View the during your UROP page (First Day TAB).

-When the UROP Team confirm by email that a participant's registration has been processed the Team will also provide appropriate prompts to the participant.
+When the Student Records (UROP) team confirm by email that a participant's registration has been processed the Team will also provide appropriate prompts to the participant about next steps and orientation.

 Please refer to the Registration Process TAB for a reminder.